 Therefore, we call out the fatal intertwining of the global financial, socio-economic, climate and ecological crises accompanied in many places of the world by the suffering of people and their struggle for a decent life.
 We call out market deregulation and unrestrained privatisation of goods and services that exploit whole societies and dismantle social programs and services.
 We call out uncontrolled financial flows that destabilise the economies of an increasing number of countries all over the world.
 We will not accept this as a ‘norm’ in 2017, that is why through the Project 2018 campaign we are renewing our call for Dr King’s vision embodied in the ‘Economic Bill of Rights’.

-#MLKGlobal proposes the internationalising of the 1968 Poor People’s campaign with the first of 5 global mobilisations over the coming decade 2018-2028 linking USA social justice movements with other social justice movements around the world.
+#MLKGlobal proposes the need to internationalise the 1968 Poor People’s campaign.
+One that links USA social justice movements with other social justice movements around the world.
 This is the time for a global call out of governments, institutions, big corporations and business.
-2018 – the 50-year anniversary of the life and work left by Dr King presents us with an opportunity to join hands, voices and actions together in our shared quest for peace and justice.
+2018 – the 50-year anniversary of the life and work left by Dr King – presents us with an opportunity to join hands, voices and actions together in our shared quest for peace and justice.

 Launch Statement [PDF]